Install FreeRADIUS

 Do you want the service to be silent (do_not_respond) when SAS/STA is unavailable?
 Y/N NOTE: Not responding may help customer controlled failover.
 N

-By default the FreeRADIUS agent would respond as an Access-Reject in case the SafeNet server is not reachable, if Y is provided as an input then the RADIUS Client would respond as No response from the server this will help to control failover.
+By default the FreeRADIUS agent would respond as an Access-Reject in case the SafeNet server is not reachable, if Y is provided as an input then the RADIUS client would respond as No response from the server this will help to control failover.

 -

-This step is Optional.
-For PEAP support with a strong EAP type, such as TLS with certificates, both the client and the server use certificates to verify their identities to each other.
+[Optional] For PEAP support with a strong EAP type, such as TLS with certificates, both the client and the server use certificates to verify their identities to each other.
 Certificates must meet specific requirements, both on the server and on the client machine for successful authentication.

 By default, the FreeRADIUS image contains these certificates at the following path: